 Ms. Leonardo Finger is an originator of the Maria Mitchell Women in Science Symposium.

-Shelley Dresser, is the MMA's Director of Natural Science and Engagement.
+Shelley Dresser, is MassAudubon's Island Development Manager and the MMA's former Director of Natural Science and Engagement.
 Formerly Shelley taught Science, Math and Sustainability at the prestigious Eaglebrook School in Deerfield, MA.
 As the sustainability coordinator she helped students become mindful of how they use resources and more knowledgeable about the environment in an effort to connect students to the natural world and encourage a lifelong desire to be stewards of the environment so that the open space and a biologically diversity environment will be available for the future.

 With a B.A. in Psychology from Queens College, a Masters of Forest Science from Yale University and a Masters of Education from Smith College, Shelley has a deep passion for education and the environment.